Carl Bildt: Minister for Foreign Affairs

 On 6 October 2006, Bildt was appointed as Minister of Foreign Affairs in the newly formed cabinet of Fredrik Reinfeldt.
 This was seen by many as a surprising move.
-Not only had Bildt already served both as prime minister and as leader of the Moderate Party, but he and Reinfeldt had previously not got along.
+Not only had Bildt already served both as prime minister and as leader of the Moderate Party, but he and Reinfeldt had previous antipathy.
 He retained this post following the 2010 general election.

 During his time in office, Bildt was widely credited with steering efforts to set up the EU's Eastern Partnership in 2008.
 When Sweden held the rotating presidency of the Council of the European Union in 2009, he chaired the sessions of the EU's General Affairs and External Relations Council.
 For several years, he was widely seen as a candidate to become the first High Representative of the Union for Foreign Affairs and Security Policy under the new rules established by the Treaty of Lisbon; instead, the role went to Catherine Ashton.

 Bildt later supported the 2011 military intervention in Libya.
 On 29 March, the government approved the deployment of JAS 39 Gripen multirole jet fighters to Libya to enforce the no-fly zone.

 Following the 2014 European elections, the Financial Times and other news media considered Bildt as a potential candidate to succeed Ashton as High Representative; this time, the position went to Federica Mogherini.

 Bildt lost his post after the 2014 general election, and moved on to become a board member of the International Crisis Group.